UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/07-introduction-to-transformations.md

 >2.
 Note that you have over 300 choices listed and would take too much time to inspect each of them
 >3.
 On the column use the dropdown menu to select ```Edit cells->Common transforms->Trim leading and trailing whitespace```
 >4.
 Note the message that appears on the top and the expression
 >5.
 Then, ```Edit cells->Common transforms->Collapse consecutive whitespace```.
-Pay attention at the message again.
+Pay attention to the message again.
 >6.
 Look at the facet now - has it changed at all or the number remains the same?
-Why?
+Do you know why?
 {: .checklist}